andy-liu-9711/git-rebase-merge-demo/README.md

 # git-rebase-merge-demo
-Git rebase &amp; Git merge demo
+The demo of Git Merge and Git Rebase in PR